alvinnnnnnnnnn/Micron-AI-Challenge/README.md

 | Extra Trees Regression  | 0.0449 | 0.9339    |
 | Multi-Layer Perceptron  | 4.6550 | -709.2075 |

 The Extra Trees Regression model demonstrated significantly superior performance compared to the other models.
-An optimal RMSE score is as close to 0 as possible, while an optimal \( R^2 \) score is as close to 1 as possible.
+An optimal RMSE score is as close to 0 as possible, while an optimal R² score is as close to 1 as possible.

-To avoid overfitting, we narrowed down the features for training and tuned the hyperparameters.
+## Feature Selection

+To mitigate overfitting, feature selection was performed and model hyperparameters were tuned.

-For feature selection, we plotted the feature importance table using the Extra Trees Regressor model and selected the top-k features, which were then sent for model training, and the results were evaluated.
-Since the X, Y and Consumable Life features are crucial, they will be included as features for training.
-An example of the feature importance is shown below.
+Feature importance was assessed using the Extra Trees Regressor model.
+The top-k features were selected based on their importance scores and used for model training and evaluation.
+The X, Y, and Consumable Life features were always included due to their critical relevance.
+An example of the feature importance ranking is shown below:

 ![feature importance table](https://github.com/alvinnnnnnnnnn/Micron-AI-Challenge/blob/main/plots/feature_importance_extra_trees-20.png)

-We tested on 4 different k-values, and their respective results are shown below.
+Experiments were conducted with four different k-values, and the corresponding results are summarized below:

 | k-value | RMSE   | R²     | Training Time |
 |:-------:|:------:|:------:|:-------------:|
 | 20      | 0.0529 | 0.8953 | 1m 9s         |